 Few things bring people together like helping others as a group.
-Organize regular volunteer opportunities with related causes, like cleaning up a park or building a Habitat home.
+Organize regular volunteer opportunities for members with related causes, like cleaning up a park or building a Habitat home.

 The time members spend with each other doing good might just forge strong interpersonal relationships.
 Those friendships are a huge asset to an organization seeking engagement and meaning among members.

 Member Engagement Ideas Good for Anytime, All the Time

 Professional learning opportunities, certifications, even membership perks like AD&D (accidental death and dismemberment insurance) are valuable.
 But they don't do much to keep offer tangible value on a regular basis.